Dragonmystic707/exalted-reincarnated/docs/System/General_System.md

 senseless act of cruelty upon another—such as a slave being whipped.
 Another might be the sense of failure and dejection when a plan spirals out of control.

+A Limit Trigger is deeply tied to a character’s Intimacy being threatened—often the character will gain Limit at the same time.
+But the Limit Trigger is a *specified*, written aspect of the character, planned before time, and deeply tied to the character—even more-so than their normal Intimacies.

+If a character has a Defining Intimacy, it is almost certainly an aspect of that.

 When this event occurs (and the character has at least 2 Limit,) the Player must roll a 1d10.
 If the die roll matches or exceeds their